Introduction

 Phalaenopsis ‘Golden Treasure’

-If you want pure, unadulterated yellow happiness, ‘Golden Treasure’ is your orchid!
+If you want pure, unadulterated yellow joy, you can’t go past the ‘Golden Treasure’ orchid!
 These flowers are the most gorgeous bright yellow with no other colours to distract from that sunny perfection.
 What makes this variety extra special is the size; these are some of the largest yellow Phalaenopsis flowers you’ll find.

 Pale Yellow Orchids: Gentle Sunshine